- Scientific name: Prionailurus rubiginosa

-With the rapid rate of habitat fragmentation caused by expanding human-dominated areas and rapid changes in land use, disease should also be considered as a major threat to the species.
+With the rapid rate of habitat fragmentation caused by expanding human-dominated areas and rapid changes in land use, disease should be considered as a major threat to the species.

-Hybridisation with domestic cats may also a concern, but this has yet to be determined as a major threat.
+Hybridisation with domestic cats may also be a concern, but this has yet to be determined as a major threat.

 It is a general consensus that the species does not come into conflict with humans for preying on poultry.
 However, this claim still needs to be backed by research.

 Image by: Vinod Malwatta